 If you want to enter a whole event then we will support you.
 We can make you an admin for a period of time that will give you the access you need to enter results for other players against a match type that you can also add.
 Examples of match type would be "Surrey Closed 2021" or "Springfield Junior Open 2022" for instance.
 They are effectively the name of your event and that appears at the top of the match result block.

 Once you have your admin access, just use the "Result" link as usual to add a result but now you will see more options:

-Once you've selected or entered the match type then set the date (and time if you can - this is for order, mainly), select the players and enter the result.
+Once you've selected or entered the match type then set the date (and time if you can - this is mainly needed for those who play more than once in a day), select the players and enter the result.
 If the player is new, just type their name in.
 Please don't select a different player with the same name!

 When you add the result (there's an ADD button at the bottom) it will show you the match result page with the newly calculated levels and give you a button add the bottom of the page to enter another one which will be pre-populated with the match type and date of the previous one to save you a bit of typing.

 It's easiest if you enter the results as you go along as it spreads the load, the time looks after itself *and* it means you can use the most improved tournament screen as you go.
 Here's an example for the current US Open.
 It's like a second, parallel event that usually rewards the lesser players for their improvement throughout the event.
 The usual suspects (who always win the event) don't usually win this one!

 Click on the review button in the match block and scroll to the bottom of the page where you will see an edit result button.
 The button will indicate what level of admin rights you have and will take you to the results entry page for that result where you can edit it.

 Within the edit match page you will be able to edit the match details based on your admin level.
 If you are unable to edit the details you need then you may not have the right admin level.
 In this case please get in touch with us and either we can make the changes for you or we'll bump up your admin level so you can make the changes yourself.